Cassia Cinnamon: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 - Advertisement -

-A common spice made from the bark of trees belonging to the Cinnamomum cassia plant species is known as cassia cinnamon, or simply “cinnamon.”
+A common spice made from bark of trees belonging to the Cinnamomum cassia species is known as cassia cinnamon, or simply “cinnamon.”
 Cassia cinnamon, a native of Southern China, is well known for both its unique scent and possible health advantages.
 The goal of this page is to provide a thorough explanation of Cassia Cinnamon’s best responsible usage as a nutritional supplement by examining its chemistry, possible health benefits, ideal dose, adverse effects, and drug interactions.

 You May Also Like: